STEAM Book Club

 Join us in 2019 as the 4 Seasons Book Club travels around the world!
 We meet quarterly and welcome adults to discuss pre-selected works of modern fiction and celebrated classics.

-This year we continue to explore literature that enhances our understanding of other countries, peoples and cultures.
 Titles are decided by group vote approximately 6-8 weeks before each book club meeting.
 Check this page or login to Goodreads for updates.

 Truth Be Told Non-Fiction Book Club